Cubical setting for discrete homotopy theory, revisited: Cubical nerve of a graph

 The nerve and realization functors satisfy the following categorical properties.

 \begin{proposition} For cubical sets $X, Y$ and $m \geq 1$, we have an isomorphism

 natural in $X$ and $Y$. \end{proposition} \begin{proof} The composite functors

 preserve all colimits.
-As $\cSet$ is a presheaf category, every cubical set is a colimit of representable presheafs.
+As $\cSet$ is a presheaf category, every cubical set is a colimit of representable presheaves.
 Thus, it suffices to show these composites are naturally isomorphic on pairs $(\cube{a}, \cube{b})$ for $a, b \geq 0$.
-We have that
+We compute

+\end{proof} \begin{corollary} Let $X$ be a cubical set and $G$ be a graph.
+For $m \geq 1$, we have isomorphisms